 - Dried Dill, Garlic Powder, and Onion Powder These dried herbs and spices pack a concentrated punch of flavor.
 They are pantry staples that make this recipe easy to whip up at a moment's notice.

-- Worcestershire Sauce A small splash of this adds a savory depth (often called umami) that rounds out the flavors so the dressing doesn't taste flat.
+- Worcestershire Sauce A small splash of this adds a savory depth that rounds out the flavors so the dressing doesn't taste flat.

 - Salt and Pepper Essential for waking up all the other flavors.
 Freshly cracked black pepper adds a nice little kick that pairs well with the creamy base.